HenriqueOlimpio/Codam_Libft/README.md

 # Codam_Libft
-This project is about coding my own
+This project is about coding my own library
 ## 🛠️ Usage

 ### Requirements